dustinpfister/blog_posts/_posts/threejs-examples-count-down.md

 <!-- more -->

-<iframe class="youtube_video"  src="https://www.youtube.com/embed/E1RSRGI6RkA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="youtube_video"  src="https://www.youtube.com/embed/5g1hAQ0LuX0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The count-down.js threejs project example and what to know first

 This is a blog post on some JavaScript code that I have made that works on top of threejs as well as additional code both of mine as well as additional official threejs assets to create timer videos.
 It should got without saying but I will say it anyway, this is not a [post for people that are new to threejs](/2018/04/04/threejs-getting-started/) or JavaScript in general.
 This post and the many others that i have made like it thus far, are for people that have at least a fair about of experience with JavaScript and the threejs library and are now looking for ideas for various projects to make.
 I will not then be getting into basic things that should be solid at this point.
 Still in this section I might write about a few things that you might want to read about more before reading the rest of the content.

-### The count-down.js file as well as the demos make use of addtional files and assets beyond just threejs
+### The count-down.js file as well as the demos make use of additional files and assets beyond just threejs

 On top of using threejs alone I also am using the [threejs DAE file Loader](/2021/04/30/threejs-dae-collada-loader/) as an additional threejs file.
 The reason why is because I have a DAE loader method as one of the public methods of the count-down.js file that works on top of this feature that is not baked into the core of threejs itself.
 Also a number of my demos make use of this methods and thus also external [dae files](https://github.com/dustinpfister/test_threejs/tree/master/views/dae/count_down_basic) that are loaded with said dae loader methods and underlying file that makes use of it.
 Also a number of my demos for count-down.js make use of canvas texture that I am creating with my canvas.js file that I made for my [blog post on canvas textures](/2018/04/17/threejs-canvas-texture/).

+<iframe class="youtube_video"  src="https://www.youtube.com/embed/E1RSRGI6RkA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Source code examples up on Github